-A. Is typed, readable, free of gross spelling and typographic errors

-B. Is well-organized and focused (not rambling, or with irrelevant sections)

-C. Has all seven sections identified above (your numbering these helps us identify how it does this)

-D. Does a good job of identifying divergent potential points of view regarding the question (the structure of sections 2-5 above will help you do this)

-E. Applies critical thinking to the research approaches described.
-This might include: how good is the supporting evidence (or the rationale), how good (relevant, reliable, large effect size, large sample, etc.) is this evidence (or rationale) is, whether some other reasonable interpretation of findings is plausible but has not been ruled out, and other issues.

-F. Originality - indications are that (at least) the thinking is your own and (at best) it goes beyond and even challenges the "conventional wisdom" or "commonsense view" on aspects of the topic

-G. Includes use of the assigned article and one additional journal article

-H. The citations and reference list in APA style; see http://libweb.uoregon.edu/guides/psychology for help on APA styles and on finding articles -on the more mundane side, do not include binders or covers on the papers when you turn them in, and no title page is necessary.
+- A. Is typed, readable, free of gross spelling and typographic errors - B. Is well-organized and focused (not rambling, or with irrelevant sections) - C. Has all seven sections identified above (your numbering these helps us identify how it does this) - D. Does a good job of identifying divergent potential points of view regarding the question (the structure of sections 2-4 above will help you do this) - E. Applies critical thinking to the research approaches described.
+This might include: how good is the supporting evidence (or the rationale), how good (relevant, reliable, large effect size, large sample, etc.) is this evidence (or rationale) is, whether some other reasonable interpretation of findings is plausible but has not been ruled out, and other issues. - F. Originality indications are that (at least) the thinking is your own and (at best) it goes beyond and even challenges the "conventional wisdom" or "commonsense view" on aspects of the topic - G. Includes use of the assigned article(s) and one additional journal article - H. The citations and reference list in APA style; see http://libweb.uoregon.edu/guides/psychology for help on APA styles and on finding articles -on the more mundane side, do not include binders or covers on the papers when you turn them in, and no title page is necessary.

 For the research paper (or the outline/abstract for the research paper) turned in late lose 10% of their points for each weekday they are not turned in (starting with the due date).
 With some course requirements, alternative arrangements for due dates may be possible but only when an authoritative excuse is presented in advance of an absence.
-Credit for the reading-responses for one to be missed without penalty (and for discussion-groups, two without penalty), which gives some flexibility if your life takes unexpected turns.
+Credit for discussion-groups (two can be missed without penalty), gives some flexibility if your life takes unexpected turns.

-Your final grade in the course will be based on the total of your points from papers, exams, participation, etc. A range is 90% or better, B range is 80% to 90%, C range 70% to 80%, D range 60% to 70%, Fs are less than 60%. '+' and '-' are added to grades if they fall exactly in the top 1/3 or bottom 1/3, respectively, of A, B, C, and D range.
+Your final grade in the course is based on the total of your points(papers, exams, participation, etc.) A range is exactly 90.00% or better, B range is 80% to 90%, C range 70% to 80%, D range 60% to 70%, Fs are less than 60%. '+' and '-' are added to grades if they fall exactly in the top 1/3 or bottom 1/3, respectively, of A, B, C, and D range.
 In terms of points, A is 450-500, B is 400-450, C is 350-400, D is 300-350, and F is under 300.